Globally optimal control of quantum dynamics: Polynomial Optimization

-The dual of this SDP, which features prominently in the approach of Lassere \cite{Lasserre2001}, is the following probem: given a real sequence $y = \{ y_\alpha\}$ with $\alpha \in \mathbb{N}^n$, if there exists a probability measure $\mu$ on $K$ such that
+for any real vector $x$, where $\sigma_j$ are real SOS polynomials.
+Testing whether $f(x)$ can be written as in Eq. \eqref{SOS}, signifying the desired result $f(x)>0$ for any $x\in K$, amounts to solving an SDP.
+The dual of this SDP, which features prominently in the approach of Lassere \cite{Lasserre2001}, is the problem whether given a real sequence $y = \{ y_\alpha\}$ with $\alpha \in \mathbb{N}^n$ a multi-index, if there exists a probability measure $\mu$ on $K$ such that